ECL movement as on 31st March 2024 and 31st March 2025

 Note 36.19: Break-up of Loan & Advances and Provisions thereon:

-Note 36.30: As on 31st March 2024, the Company has not granted any loans and has no outstanding loans (Nil % of total assets) against collateral gold jewellery (Previous year H Nil).
+Note 36.30: As on 31st March 2025, the Company has not granted any loans and has no outstanding loans (Nil % of total assets) against collateral gold jewellery (Previous year Nil).

 The Board of Directors of the Company has constituted the Asset Liability Management Committee (ALCO) and the Risk Management Committee.
 The Board has the overall responsibility for management of liquidity risk.
 The Board decides the strategy, policies and procedures to manage liquidity risk in accordance with the liquidity risk tolerance/limits approved by it.
 The Risk Management Committee (RMC), which is a committee of the Board, is responsible for evaluating and monitoring the integrated risk management system of the Company including liquidity risk.
 The ALCO is responsible for ensuring adherence to the liquidity risk tolerance/limits set out in the Board approved Asset Liability Management (ALM) policy.
 The role of the ALCO with respect to liquidity risk includes, inter alia, decision on desired maturity profile for assets & liabilities, responsibilities and controls for managing liquidity risk and overseeing the liquidity position of the Company.
-The ALM Policy is reviewed periodically to realign the same pursuant to any regulatory changes or business needs and approved by the RMC and the Board.
+The ALM Policy is reviewed periodically to realign the same pursuant to any regulatory changes/changes in the economic landscape or business needs and tabled to the Board for approval.

 Management regularly reviews the position of cash and cash equivalents by aligning the same with the projected maturity of financial assets and financial liabilities, economic environment, liquidity position in the financial market, anticipated pipeline of future borrowing & future liabilities and threshold of minimum liquidity defined in the ALM policy with additional liquidity buffers as management overlay.

-(b) Disclosure pertaining to Liquidity Risk Management Framework for Housing Finance Companies A. Qualitative Disclosure
+(b) Disclosure pursuant to Liquidity Risk Management Framework for Housing Finance Companies

 The objective of the LCR is to promote an environment wherein balance sheet carry a strong liquidity for short term cash flow requirements.
 To ensure strong liquidity NBFCs are required to maintain adequate pool of unencumbered HQLA which can be easily converted into cash to meet their stressed liquidity needs for 30 calendar days.
 The LCR is expected to improve the ability of financial sector to absorb the shocks arising from financial and/or economic stress, thus reducing the risk of spill over from financial sector to real economy.